colin-nolan/timeventx/README.md

 # Timeventx

 Timevente */taɪmventeks/* is a system for scheduling an event to be performed at programmable times each day (e.g. watering plants, feeding fish).
-It is designed to be ran on a RP2040 microcontroller (tested with a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/)) running MicroPython.
+It is designed to be ran on a RP2040 microcontroller (tested with a [Raspberry Pi Pico W](https://www.raspberrypi.com/products/raspberry-pi-pico/)) running [MicroPython `>=1.21.0`](https://micropython.org/download/RPI_PICO_W/).
 The system features a static frontend web UI to:

 - Set timers.
 - View set timer intervals.